 Fine Example of Abraham Ortelius' Map of the Americas, One of the Most Iconic Maps of the Western Hemisphere

 The Straits of Magellan separate South America from a large southern continent that extends all the way to New Guinea.
 Tierra del Fuego, named by Magellan because he saw so many small fires burning there, is part of this continent.
-The name "Novae Guinea", or New Guinea, was coined by Spanish explorer Íñigo Ortíz de Retes in 1545, and it refers to his opinion that the appearance of the native peoples resembled the inhabitants of the Guinea region of Africa.
+The name "Novae Guinea", or New Guinea, was coined by Spanish explorer Íñigo Ortíz de Retes in 1545, and it refers to his opinion that the appearance of the native peoples resembled the natives of the Guinea region of Africa.

 Two place names in the northwest of North America are particularly interesting.
-Anian derives from Ania, a Chinese province on a large gulf mentioned in Marco Polo's travels (ch.
+Anian derives from Ania, a Chinese province on a large gulf mentioned in Marco Polo’s travels (ch.
 5, book 3).
-The gulf Polo described was actually the Gulf of Tonkin, but the province's description was transposed from Vietnam to the northwest coast of North America.
-The first map to do was Giacomo Gastaldi's world map of 1562, followed by Zaltieri and Mercator in 1567.
+The gulf Polo described was actually the Gulf of Tonkin, but the province’s description was transposed from Vietnam to the northwest coast of North America.
+The first map to do was Giacomo Gastaldi’s world map of 1562, followed by Zaltieri and Mercator in 1567.
 The Strait then became shorthand for a passage to China, i.e. a Northwest Passage.
 It appeared on maps until the mid-eighteenth century.
-The second name of interest is Quivira, referring to the Seven Cities of Gold sought by the Spanish explorer Francisco Vasquez de Coronado.
-In 1539, Coronado wandered over what today is Arizona and New Mexico, eventually heading to what is now Kansas to find the supposedly rich city of Quivira.
-Although he never found the cities or the gold, the name stuck on maps of southwest North America, wandering from east to west over time.

-Ortelius adds the name "California".
+- New toponyms have been added in California: Ortelius adds the name "California".
 He also adds "Cab.
 Mendocino", which was discovered by Juan Rodriquez Cabrillo in 1542.
 "R. de los estrechos" is added.

 The primary source for the map is Gerard Mercator's 1569 wall map of the world.
 According to Brandmair, Ortelius's revisions for the third plate were probably spurred on by the publication of Giovanni Mazza's map of the Americas, published in Venice by Rascicotti in 1583.